Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 # The Structure Plane

 ## Design Thinking
+Here the features and functions of the site are detailed.
+I have tried to keep the design as uniform and consistenet where possible
-## Blog Features
+### Blog Features

 - Title header - Empahsize the blog name with a tagline attached that quickly clarifies that it is a blog dedicated to luxury handbags.
+The title is also responsive.

 <img src="media/headnavbar.png" alt="hero image">

-- Navbar - Resposive and navigates to the Home page, Login or Logout, Register and Contact Us
+- Navbar - Resposive and navigates to the Home page, Login or Logout, Register and Contact Us pages.

 <img src="media/navbar.png" alt="navbar">

-- Home page
+- Home page - This is the landing page.
+I have tried to keep the site clean and free from over congestion of images or words.
+The idea behind this is for the page to present as visually appealing to the site user.

 <img src="media/homepage.png" alt="homepage">